The Omniverdi Riza is a degradable bag of 25 to 75cm deep and 4 cm in diameter and is not removed during planting.

 Roots reach this size in a few weeks to a month, even when the aerial part is still under 5cm high the roots are often already over 75cm, appearing at the bottom.
 Many species can be transplanted already to the field at a very young age, about 3 to 4 months old, especially when planted out at the start of the rainy season.

 Advisable is to grow the seedling up to 6 months and transplant about a month or even two months before the usual rainy season starts to avoid lack of available manpower which often occurs when the rainy season start seen that many rural people rush to prepare their land to plant their crops in that period.
 Pouring 2lt of wet humus at the bottom of the 1m deep hole will help the seedlings to stay alive until the rainy season starts.

 The OmniVerdi Riza is also designed for easier and cheaper logistics, as the seedlings can be easily transported lying down in rows and can be piled up in layers.
-Each weigh about 0,8 to 1,5kg depending on the substrate composition and wetness.
+Each weigh about 0,5 to 1,5kg depending on the length, the kind of substrate and its wetness.
 In the field they can be carried hanging or lying down in long crates.
 There are also no reversed logistics or waste in the field.